MEET THE board

 Chair

-A former national kayak champion, Gill is currently on the board of the Environmental Protection Agency (EPA), Chair of the Antarctic Science Platform Governance Group and a board member of the Our Land & Water National Science Challenge.
-As well as chairing Project Janszoon she is also chair of the Nelson Tasman Cycle Trails Trust, and of the New Zealand Outdoor Instructors Association.
+A former national whitewater kayak champion, in addition to chairing Project Janszoon, Gill chairs the Antarctic Science Platform Governance Group, the Citizens of the Sea Trust and the Nelson Tasman Cycle Trails Trust.
 She still manages to fit in mountain biking, kayaking and skiing between reading board papers and attending meetings.

 Receive our latest news